filecoin-project/devgrants/open-grant-proposals/open-proposal-Launderette Tracker.md

     https://launderetteindia.com/

 ## Relevant Experience
 Vidhyanand CS has been developing UI for web and mobile applications for past 5 years.
+He has done projects in popular frameworks like vue.js.
+Deepak S has completed his M.Tech in computer science.
+He graduated in 2015 and joined One Convergence Devices Pvt Ltd. Currently he is a Senior Software Engineer there.
+He is passionate about contributing to open source projects.
+In the years 2015 & 2016, Deepak has actively contributed to various open source projects like Mozilla Balrog and Openstack.

-Deepak S has completed his M.Tech in computer science and is working as senior software engineer The team  has prior experience in building decentralized applications.
+The team  has prior experience in building decentralized applications.
 SecureCerts ( https://securecerts.in/) has been built by the team on algorand blockchain network.
-This dApp is helping issuers in issuing and verifying immutable certificates.
+This dApp is helping issuers in issuing and verifying immutable digital certificates.

 ## Team code repositories